facebookarchive/draft-js/docs/Advanced-Topics-Text-Direction.md

 Text is rendered with an LTR or RTL direction automatically as the user types.
 You should not need to do anything to set direction yourself.

+When it is not possible to detect text direction from the text (for example, when the content is empty), a default text direction is used.
+The initial value for this default direction is LTR, but you can change it by setting `defaultDirection` property of `EditorState`.

 ## Text Alignment

 While languages are automatically aligned to the left or right during composition,